leanprover/theorem_proving_in_lean4/tactics.md

 into account when processing the expression that is being applied.
 In this example, however, ``apply`` would work just as well.

+The second subgoal, which requires showing `q ∧ p`, is discharged by `apply And.intro; exact hq; exact hp`.

 You can see the resulting proof term with the ``#print`` command:

 ```lean